 Our objectives are to:

-the 2019 Soil Health Workshop will be a three-day regional event which will be comprised of the following components: training sessions, workshops & demonstrations, farm tour, and facilitated discussions.
+The 2019 Soil Health Workshop was be a three-day regional event which comprised of the following components: training sessions, workshops & demonstrations, and facilitated discussions.
 Within these approaches the following were conducted:Printer Version Workshop Program Version Final

-Training Sessions—Training will be provided to attendees via keynote speaker, producer panel, and poster session that highlight successful and innovative soil health practices around the region.
-The objective of these sessions will be to inspire, ground discussions in producers’ on-the-ground the reality, and provide examples throughout the summit.
-Focus will be on projects and practices that provide professionals with key understanding of how to aid producers in adoption of soil health practices while upholding economic, environment, and social aspects of sustainability.
+Training Sessions—Training sessions were provided to attendees via keynote speaker, producer panel, and poster session which highlighted successful and innovative soil health practices around the region.
+The training sessions provided basis for later discussions based on producers’ on-the-ground the reality, and provide examples throughout the summit.
+Focus for training sessions was on projects and practices that provide professionals with key understanding of how to aid producers in adoption of soil health practices while upholding economic, environment, and social aspects of sustainability.

-Workshops – Focused sessions will provide participants with knowledge about the carbon and nitrogen cycle, , compaction, organic matter, climate tools, participatory soil health, soil biology, and cover crops.
-Additionally, a 'Tools Cafe’ will provide hands on experience with hands-on experience that can be utilized in their work, such as: field day demonstration tools (i.e. slaking test, rain on soil cover, etc), software and tools training and demonstration, and economic tools for management (i.e. University of Idaho Enterprise Budget for Soil Health).
+Workshops – Focused workshop sessions provided participants with knowledge about the carbon and nitrogen cycle, compaction, organic matter, climate tools, participatory soil health, soil biology, and cover crops.
+Additionally, a 'Tools Cafe' was a hands on experience with tools that can be utilized in their work, such as: field day demonstration tools (i.e. slaking test, rain on soil cover, etc), software and tools training and demonstration, and economic tools for management.Final Poster Session Agenda

 Education & Outreach Initiatives

-Educate 180 Ag professionals/farmers and leaders in Oregon, Washington and Idaho
+Educate 151 agricultural professionals, farmers, and leaders in Oregon, Washington and Idaho

-This project will engage professionals across public and private sectors.
-Improve awareness of existing, new, and evolving regional soil health practices and projects to foster learning relating to innovative strategies that can be promoted and utilized by agriculture professionals.
+This project engaged professionals across public and private sectors.
+Improved awareness of existing, new, and evolving regional soil health practices and projects, and foster learning related to innovative strategies that can be promoted and utilized by agriculture professionals.

-Increase the knowledge and awareness of participants on soil health, available resources, and specific existing and upcoming regional efforts;
+Increased the knowledge and awareness of participants on soil health, available resources, and specific existing and upcoming regional efforts.

-Provide a soil health toolbox of resources, templates, and contacts within the region in the form of a conference resource manual that will empower participants to increase their ability to provide network with other professionals and provide soil health outreach to producers and other stakeholders.
+Provided a soil health toolbox of resources and contacts within the region in the form of a conference resource manual that enabled participants to increase their ability to provide network with other professionals and provide soil health outreach to producers and other stakeholders.